 Young people are still growing.
 Your body is constantly changing, so you can eventually become a healthy adult.
 Prescription drugs are chemical compounds.
 When you introduce them into your system, you change the way your body processes information.
 Abuse of certain types of prescription drugs can have a significant effect on adolescent and teen brain development, while other drugs can damage organs, such as your kidneys.

 Additionally, young people with a family history of alcohol or drug abuse are particularly susceptible to developing addictions from prescription drug abuse.
 If you have questions about prescription drug abuse, need help understanding the dangers involved in the abuse of a particular prescription drug, have experimented in the past, or are currently addicted to a prescription drug, help is just a phone call away.
-Call us at 1-800-928-9139 to discuss treatment options with one of our advisors.
+Call us at 1-888-287-0471 Who Answers? to discuss treatment options with one of our advisors.
 The call is confidential and free.